mjgaughan/CS201MazeProject/README.md

 # CS201MazeProject
-With a peer partner, created a random maze generator and partner game in Java.
+With a peer partner Duncan McCabe, created a random maze generator and partner game in Java.
 Generator used depth-first search to generate truly random mazes.

 #MazeMain.java: